 Sprouted Gluten-Free Bread

-White breads can leave you foggy and lethargic, as they're high in starch.
+White breads can leave you foggy and lethargic.
 Instead of regular white or whole wheat bread, consider sprouted whole grain bread like Little Northern Bakehouse’s Sprouted 7 Grain Bread.
 “Sprouting makes nutrients easier for our bodies to absorb while retaining all their nutrition and fiber,” says Holistic Nutritionist Joy McCarthy.
 “Plus, essential nutrients, like B vitamins and vitamin C, are made more available to give you a boost of focus and mental awareness.”

 This nutrient-dense, shelf-stable food is a powerhouse of versatility.
 “Quinoa contains a good percentage of all nine essential amino acids that our body cannot create on its own,” says Jayne Williams, Certified Integrative Health and Nutrition Expert.
 “Quinoa can be used in everything from breakfast options, plant-based burgers, side dishes, and healthier desserts.”